Course Reserves (online)

 Fair use: But what about copyright?

-At SJSU, we restrict access to the digital library to students who are officially registered.
-We also ask that faculty use materials already owned by the library.
-This way, we feel we have already paid royalty to authors and publishers and are merely putting an item on reserve.
-Faculty should not put up whole books of any kind.
-However, you may put up any material for which you hold your own copyright such as forms, writings, assignments, etc. You should put a copyright notice on these materials and you can have them deleted at any time from the restricted server.
+We restrict digital library access to students who are officially registered.
+We ask that faculty use materials owned by the library.
+This way, we can be sure that permissions have been appropriately addressed.
+Faculty should not copy and post whole books.
+However, a faculty member may post any material for which they hold the copyright such as forms, writings, assignments, etc. You should put a copyright notice on these materials and post them within your Canvas course site.

 Capturing web sites is another matter.
 If an item is freely available, you might just provide a link without a capture.
 You can always ask permission.
 Make a site by site decision according to your interpretation of the copyright laws.